 Computing Intent, Implementation and Impact Intent Implementation Impact To equip young people with the knowledge, skills and understanding they need to thrive in the digital world of today and the future.
 To provide our pupils with lessons that solely focus on the key skills and knowledge of the computing curriculum e.g. a lesson on debugging, using different fonts in word.
 As our pupils progress to upper key stage 2, use the skills and knowledge gained to complete a project based on, either, their current topic or an experience such as Y6 prom.
 This is to ensure that the children get the chance to use the skills gained in a real life and relevant context.
 To ensure our pupils get exposure to what computing looks like in the real world and how it is used in the workforce in Britain today.
 To ensure they are prepared for secondary school and life beyond school e.g. employment through experiences like careers week.
 Key skills taught early on in their school career e.g. logging on, mouse control.
+To provide pupils with the opportunity to develop their computational thinking skills.
 Children will have the relevant skills and knowledge for secondary school and life beyond school.
 Children can use computing skills in a range of contexts.
 Children can use and understand computing vocabulary.
+Children will be able to think computationally and problem solve.
 To develop coherent knowledge and understanding of computer science and information technology to ensure our pupils are digitally literal.
 To ensure coverage of both of these key concepts each year group spends half a year on each one with aspects of digital literacy built into information technology.
 E-safety is taught through Gooseberry Planet.
 Our bespoke 2 year curriculum design has being carefully developed to ensure complete understanding.
 The first year of the key stage focusses more on teaching and gaining the knowledge and skills and a year consolidating and practising what has been taught.
 A 2 year cycle ensure complete understanding before moving onto the next skill e.g. teach algorithms in KS1 to ensure they can decompose them in Y4.
 Use of the scheme Espresso Coding.
 Vocabulary is explicitly taught in each lesson and built on throughout school.
 A clearly structured wider curriculum lesson structure.
 Use of unplugged lessons to teach key concepts and knowledge for coding and programming.
+To provide pupils with the opportunity to develop their computational thinking skills.
 Children will enjoy learning about computing and be excited about the subject content.
 Children will reach age related expectations in computing.
 Children will retain relevant knowledge and skills.
+Children will be able to think computationally and problem solve.